Chart Color Schemes

 Employment conditions in Meadow Heights face significant challenges, ranking among the bottom 10% of areas assessed nationally

-Employment growth over the past year was estimated at 3.1%.
-As of June 2025, 5,022 residents were employed while the unemployment rate was 12.8% higher than Greater Melbourne's rate.
-Workforce participation in Meadow Heights lagged at 43.1%, compared to Greater Melbourne's 64.1%.
-Employment concentration is high in health care & social assistance, construction, and manufacturing.
+As of September 2025, 4882 residents are employed while the unemployment rate is 12.8%, significantly higher than Greater Melbourne's rate of 4.7%.
+Workforce participation in Meadow Heights lags at 43.1% compared to Greater Melbourne's 64.1%.
+Employment is concentrated in health care & social assistance, construction, and manufacturing.
+The area specializes in transport, postal & warehousing with an employment share twice the regional level, while professional & technical has limited presence at 4.3%.

 Frequently Asked Questions - Employment